RightToPrivacy/I2P-desktop/README.md

 CONTINUING WORK ON THIS - READY TO TRY!

-Still have some README cleaning up to do, but simply check your start-i2p first for the i2prouter location (make sure it matches) and then:
+Still have some README cleaning up to do, but simply check start-i2p for the i2prouter commands: make sure it matches (your i2p router command for start / stop), and then:

 RUN: bash install.sh